usaid-cs/yesterday-i-learned/biology.md

 - If you are in enough shock, [you won't feel pain, even though you are well aware of what's happening](https://www.thenational.scot/news/17510066.birth-legend-remembering-scotlands-famed-explorer/).
 - Sometimes an axolotl can transform into a "real" salamander (turning gills into lungs and everything).
 - Breathe with your diaphragm.
 Taking a deep breath should not make your shoulders go up.
-- Plants secret [latex](https://en.wikipedia.org/wiki/Latex) to defend itself from herbivores: tastes bad, poisonous sometimes, and traps insects.
+- Plants secrete [latex](https://en.wikipedia.org/wiki/Latex) to defend itself from herbivores: tastes bad, poisonous sometimes, and traps insects.
 Over 20000 species of plants do this.
 - Turtles don't have "exoskeleton"; they have shells.
 - The average man doing office job needs [1.4~2.0 g/kg of protein for maintenance, or 1.6~2.4 g/kg for muscle gain](https://examine.com/guides/protein-intake/#how-much-protein-do-you-need-per-day).
 - It is normal to [feel disoriented after getting off a cruise](https://en.wikipedia.org/wiki/Mal_de_debarquement), even though the cruise ship was what's unstable.